Oona Ounasvuori

 Oona Ounasvuori (born 30 October 1998) is a Finnish figure skater.
-She is the 2022 Nordic champion, 2017 Open d'Andorra silver medalist, and 2021 Volvo Open Cup bronze medalist.
+She is the 2022 Nordic champion, 2017 Open d'Andorra silver medalist, 2021 Volvo Open Cup bronze medalist, and the 2024 Finnish national bronze medalist.

 Career

 Early years

 Ounasvuori began learning to skate in 2005.
 She competed in the advanced novice category beginning in the 2011–12 season through 2013–14.
 Her junior international debut came in February 2015 at the Bavarian Open.

 Senior career

 In November 2017, Ounasvuori won silver at the Open d'Andorra.

 In November 2021, she won bronze at the Volvo Open Cup.
 In December, she achieved the best national result of her career to date, finishing fourth at the Finnish Championships.
 Following Emmi Peltonen's withdrawal, Finland selected Ounasvuori to compete at the 2022 European Championships in Tallinn, Estonia.

+Ounasvuori was invited to make her Grand Prix debut at the 2023 Grand Prix of Espoo, where she finished in twelfth place.
+She won the bronze medal at the 2023-24 Finnish Championships, behind Nella Pelkonen and Olivia Lisko.